What type of bedding should I use for my hamster?

 Pick up your hamster in this way once or twice a day, talking in a soft voice and using lots of gentle encouragement.
 Skittish young hamsters usually calm down with age.

-Always wait until your hamster is awake before taming him, and *never* pick up a sleeping hamster.
 Most biting is as a result of fear, not viciousness.
 Remember this if you do get bitten (it was probably your fault) it does not mean the hamster is nasty.
 The most common reasons for getting bitten are grabbing a hamster from above, picking up a sleeping hamster and accidentally pinching a hamster when you pick him up.
 After a biting incident, put the hamster back in the cage and leave him for a couple of hours to calm down.

 Most people have found the method of sitting in a dry tub and letting your hamster roam around you works well.
 If you're having trouble getting your hamster familiar with your scent, take a piece of unscented toilet paper, stick it under your clothes and wear it for the day.
 At the end of the day, put the piece of toilet paper (shred it up first) in the cage for your hamster to use as bedding, then your scent will be on it.
 Works wonders for me!